 The missionary does well to answer problems posed, but not answered, in the false systems.
 When problems of an other-worldly nature were put to Confucius, he answered very matter-of-factly that he hardly understood this world and should not be expected to know about another world.
 On the basis of their own worldview, Marxist Communists are hard-pressed to give a satisfactory answer as to why extreme sacrifices should be made by the present generation for the generations yet unborn.
 Many Hindus must recoil in utter despair when faced with the seemingly numberless existences required to effect their final emancipation from the wheel of existence.
 Christ has real answers for these problems if only His ambassadors will deliver them.

 Adaptation also requires that we answer objections that respondents can be expected to raise vis-a-vis the Christian message.
-The literature of Nichiren Buddhism, for example, makes much of the point that a person who knows the truth will die peacefully and with happiness apparent in facial expressions.
+The literature of Nichiren Buddhism (a branch of Mahayana Buddhism), for example, makes much of the point that a person who knows the truth will die peacefully and with happiness apparent in facial expressions.
 That Christ died on a cross while repeating the words of Psalm 22 in an anguished cry, "My God, my God, why have you forsaken me?"
 (Matthew 27:46) causes these Buddhists to question whether Christ Himself knew the truth.
-A brief apologetic before the problem is articulated will go far to disarm the objector.
+A brief explanation before the problem is articulated will go far to disarm the objector.

 4. Application.
 As is the case in all communication, the missionary message becomes most compelling when it ceases to be general and becomes personal.
 In the final analysis we are not speaking to worldviews but to the minds and hearts of people of flesh and blood who live out these worldviews in their decisions and actions.
 Can we make the message of Christ compelling to them?
 We can and we must.
 It is in application that we say, "You are the man" (2 Samuel 12:7).